Live Minutes

 Mr Clare moved—That the bill be now read a second time.

-Debate adjourned (Mr Howarth), and the resumption of the debate made an order of the day for the next sitting.
+Debate adjourned (Mr McCormack), and the resumption of the debate made an order of the day for the next sitting.

-Ms Rowland (Minister for Communications), pursuant to notice, presented a Bill for an Act to amend the law relating to communications, and for related purposes.
+Ms Wells (Minister for Aged Care), pursuant to notice, presented a Bill for an Act to amend the law relating to aged care, and for related purposes.

 Document